zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

 [.code-highlight: all]
 ^In order to answer that question, we need to look at the new communication patterns in SwiftUI.
-One of the most ways in SwiftUI is via bindings, shown here in this example
+One of the most common ways to do so in SwiftUI is via bindings, shown here in this example

 [.code-highlight: 2]
 ^Like before, we have a state owned by a view.

 [.code-highlight: 7]
 ^However, we now share it with another view, which can both read and write that state.
+This is possible by a binding, that we enable thanks to the dollar sign here, which is also what this Toggle view expects as a parameter.

 [.code-highlight: all]
-^It's important to understand that we still only have one state, and only our original view is the the sole owner of it, however we can now share such state with as many views as we want.
+^It's important to understand that we still only have one state, and our original view is the the sole owner of it.
+However, we can now share this state with as many views as we want with this new pattern.

 ```swift
 struct FSView: View {